 Previous studies have noted the importance of fisheries management in maintaining the sustainability of marine fishery resources throughout the world that are impacted by climate change ().
 Our findings suggest a similarly important role that local fisheries management has for inland freshwater fish populations.
-Compared with temperature variation, fishing had a greater impact on historical biomass changes for most freshwater fish populations.
-Therefore, if the magnitudes of future warming impact on stock biomass do not differ significantly from empirical data, it is expected that the implementation of local fisheries management measures, such as regulating harvests, will continue to play a major role in maintaining the biological sustainability of freshwater fish populations.
+Fishing had a greater impact than warming on historical biomass changes for the vast majority of the evaluated freshwater fish populations.
+Therefore, if the magnitudes of future warming impact on stock biomass do not differ significantly from empirical data, it is expected that the implementation of local fisheries management measures, such as regulating harvests, will continue to be the most important factor in maintaining the long-term sustainability of freshwater fish populations.

-We also found higher magnitudes of warming impact in heavier-depleted populations than in less-depleted populations.
-This phenomenon may be due to the fact that recreational angling and tribal spearing can not only decrease the population size, but also alter the age structure of the fish population by targeting and harvesting fish with larger body size, leaving the population with a higher proportion of smaller and younger individuals that are less resistant to environmental change.
+Relatedly, we found higher magnitudes of warming impact in more heavilily deplated populations.
+This phenomenon may be because recreational and tribal fishing not only decreases population size, but can also alter the age structure of fish populations by selectively targeting and removing fish with larger body sizes, leaving the population with a higher proportion of smaller and younger individuals that are less fecund (citation).
+This can disproportionately reduce the reproductive output of a population and reduce its reslience to environmental change (citation).
 As a result, overfishing may amplify fluctuations in population size caused by temperature variability.
-The phenomenon is also found to occur in marine species and commercial fisheries ().
-Therefore, preventing overfishing is critical to maintaining the ability of the freshwater fish population to adapt to climate warming.
+The phenomenon has been documented in marine species and commercial fisheries () but evidence for freshwater species has been limited.
+Therefore, preventing overfishing is critical to maintaining the ability of freshwater fish populations to adapt to climate warming.

-Fisheries productivity is predicted to generally decrease in tropical regions and increase at the poles under climate warming ().
+In the ocean, fisheries productivity is predicted to generally decrease in tropical regions and increase at the poles under climate warming ().
 In the temperate region studied here, however, the responses of fish populations to warming diverge significantly between species.
 While the average impacts of historical warming on cold- and warm-water species are already profound, cool-water species in this area seem to be experiencing a turning point.
 Currently, populations of cool-water species benefiting from historical warming are roughly equal to those negatively affected.
 However, more populations of cool-water species are expected to endure adverse effects in the future, as continued warming may gradually drive habitats of these populations past their thermal optima.

-Another concerning consequence for cool-water species is the possibility of having stronger interspecific competition, as warming may have shrunk the space as well as the duration of cool refugia that are critical for their accessibility to food, individual growth, spawning, and recruitment survivals.
-Increased interspecific competition due to dwindling common optimal habitat is likely an explanation for the mostly negative correlations of responses to warming among different cool-water species in the same lakes.
-On the contrary, the warming impacts on different warm-water species in the same lakes show universally strong positive correlations, indicating synergetic development between them facing the same temperature change.
+In addition to experiencing reduced productivity, cool-water species may also be experiencing stronger interspecific competition as warming can reduce the spatial and temporal availability of cool-water refugia critical to food availability, individual growth, spawning, and recruitment survivals (citation).
+Increased interspecific competition due to dwindling suitable habitat is likely an explanation for the mostly negative correlations of responses to warming among different cool-water species in the same lakes.
+On the contrary, strong positive correlations between warming impacts on different warm-water species in the same lakes suggest a shared (non-competitive) response to warming for these species.
 Consequently, many lakes may be shifting from a more diversified community of fish assemblages toward warm-water species dominance.
-Mitigation of global warming is essential to prevent the decline of cool-water species in abundance at a landscape scale and thus to keep the sustainability of fisheries that are valuable and culturally significant to tribal and recreational users, such as, among the most important, the Walleye fishery.
+Worth adding something about the ”tropicalization” of marine fish communities here?
+Mitigation of global warming is essential to prevent the decline of cool-water species at a landscape scale and thus to keep the sustainability of fisheries that are valuable and culturally significant to tribal and recreational users, such as, among the most important, the Walleye fishery.
 In addition, given the wide variety of cool-water species in the temperate region, the conservation of these populations contributes significantly to the maintenance of ecosystem biodiversity.